Fudan-iGEM/2025-wiki/pages/human-practices.md

 >
 > - For policy advice, tools like PKU FAZHENG can be used for research, and international governance and safety should be highlighted in public materials.
 Key challenges include public resistance and regulatory delays, such as slow approvals for novel materials.
 >
 > - Safety concerns involve critical issues like drug resistance, gene leakage, and intellectual property theft.
-National governance includes measures such as wet/dry lab separation and dynamic black/white/grey lists.
+National governance includes measures such as wet- or dry-lab separation and dynamic black/white/grey lists.
 >
 > - In China, policy flexibility is essential due to regional diversity, making direct student involvement in policy drafting less feasible compared to smaller countries.
 Competition judges are aware of these contextual constraints.
 >